ai-analytics-jlu-ws25-26/.github/profile/README.md

 ## Technical Setup

 All required software is **open-source and free**.
-Please aim to complete installation before the first lecture.
+Please aim to complete installation before the first lab session.
 I will be available to assist with setup issues in the week prior to the start of the course via the [discussion forum](https://github.com/orgs/ai-analytics-jlu-ws25-26/discussions).

 ### Python